AgustinPereira25/jasform-health/README.md

    <!-- cspell: enable -->

 4. After that you can use laravel sail for running your project.
+Make sure that you dont have any old trash volume created.

    ```bash
    sail up -d